Police lathi-charge on farmers in Karnal triggers protests in Punjab, oppn attack on Khattar govt | Politics

 “The family did not even lodge any complaint nor was any postmortem done.
 The cremation was done by the family,” she added.

-Chaduni, meanwhile, on Sunday said a meeting of farmer leaders will be held in Karnal on Monday to discuss the future course of action in reply to the police lathi-charge.
+Chaduni, meanwhile, said a meeting of farmer leaders will be held in Karnal on Monday to discuss the future course of action in reply to the police lathi-charge.

 BKU leader Rakesh Tikait too met some of the injured protesters in a Karnal hospital on Monday.